cyruslauwork/com4104-grp11/README.md

 # COM4104 Group 11 Flutter Mobile App – Market.AI

+## Part of the source code is provided for reference only (unable connect to the server)

 ### Credits

 Lau Ka Pui, Mak Wai Hang, Shum Wing Lam, Tong Yuen Yu